koviubi56/lemming/CONTRIBUTING.md

 > personal information I submit with it, including my sign-off) is
 > maintained indefinitely and may be redistributed consistent with
 > this project or the open source license(s) involved.

+Any contribution submitted for inclusion in the project by you, shall be licensed under the project's license, without any additional terms or conditions.